turbolytics/shieldIQ/README.md

-# sqlsec
+# shieldIQ

-sqlsec is a lightweight SIEM for modern SaaS
+shieldIQ is a lightweight SIEM for modern SaaS

 # Quick Start